-Food The general recommendation for how much high-quality dry dog food to feed an average weight Lakeland Terrier is ¾ - 1 cup of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight Lakeland Terrier is ¾ to 1 cup per day, split between two meals.

-While terriers tend to display food guarding behaviors, these behaviors are not more prominent in the Lakeland Terrier than in other breeds.
+While terriers tend to guard their food, these behaviors are not more prominent in the Lakeland Terrier than in other breeds.
 Regardless, children should never be allowed to touch or remove food while any dog is eating.

-Alone Time Lakeland Terriers may be left alone for five to eight hours during the day if plenty of exercise and attention are provided when in your company.
-They may need a break part way through the day, so a dog walker or doggie daycare could be a good option for this energetic breed.
+Alone Time You can leave your Lakeland Terrier alone for five to eight hours during the day if you give him plenty of exercise and attention when you're home.
+He may need a break part way through the day, so a dog walker or doggie daycare could be a good option for this energetic breed.
 Crate training can help prevent destructive behaviors while unsupervised.

 Health and Grooming

 Brushing the Lakeland Terrier's coat a few times per week and stripping it every 8 to 10 weeks is necessary to keep it in top condition.
 Bathe him only as necessary.
 While stripping is required for show, pets may be trimmed, though this may alter the texture and color of the hair.

 Trimming nails regularly will help prevent painful splitting, cracking, or breaking a nail.
 Terriers may be sensitive about having their paws touched, so get him used to the activity early.

 The Lakeland Terrier is generally a healthy breed, but may develop some health conditions, such as:

 You can minimize serious health concerns in a Lakeland Terrier by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.